-This paper was prepared for the 2023 BOJ-IMES Conference, "Old and New Challenges for Monetary Policy" held by the Institute for Monetary and Economic Studies, Bank of Japan, in Tokyo, Japan, on May 31-June 1, 2023.
+This paper was prepared as a keynote address for the 2023 BOJ-IMES Conference, "Old and New Challenges for Monetary Policy" held by the Institute for Monetary and Economic Studies, Bank of Japan, in Tokyo, Japan, on May 31-June 1, 2023.
 The views expressed are those of the author and do not necessarily reflect views of the Bank of Japan.